 Follow Ben Lippen’s Robotics team on Instagram at https://www.instagram.com/ftc.9121/ to stay in the know!

 High School Technology Offerings

-The following courses will be offered in the 2019-20 school year.
+The following courses are offered for the 2021-22 school year.

-This course is meant to build upon the Foundations of Innovation Course, or to be a less technical alternative to Pre-Engineering 1.
+This course is meant to build upon the Foundations of Innovation course, or to be a less technical alternative to Engineering Principles.
 Instead of studying specific disciplines of engineering, the focus will be on the design process loop.
 Students will take original ideas and bring them to life.
 Major steps that will be emphasized are building prototypes, testing and data, and design refining.
 This is an opportunity for students who came up with ideas during the Foundations of Innovation course, or during other times, to make their ideas into actual products.
-(1.0 credits)
+No prerequisite.
+(1.0 credit)

 In this computer science course, you will learn the basics of programming in the Java language, and cover topics relevant to the AP Computer Science A course and exam.
 This course includes a broad view of computer operations, the global impact of computing, and then introduces Java programming concepts including variables, selection, and object-oriented design.
 Prerequisites: Programming Fundamentals (1.0 credit)